manifoldmarkets/docs/docs/about.md

 The result is a market that can function well when trading volume is low without any risk to the market creator.

 Read **[our technical guide](https://www.notion.so/Technical-Guide-to-Manifold-Markets-b9b48a09ea1f45b88d991231171730c5)** to find out more!

+Binary markets created after March 15 use a variation on constant-product market makers due to Manifold user Pepe: Instead of the product (or equivalently, the geometric mean) of YES shares and NO shares on the table, they hold constant the weighted geometric mean, with weights equal to the probabilities chosen by the market creator at creation.

 ### **Can I create private markets?**